fjones2222/lepto-hurricane-fiona/README.md

 # Leptospirosis Outbreak after Hurricane Fiona — Puerto Rico, 2022
 `lepto-hurricane-fiona` is a repository including the code and deidentified data for the manuscript entitled "Leptospirosis Outbreak after Hurricane Fiona — Puerto Rico, 2022"

-Code and data will be provided upon publication.